 All will improve your credit score which will mean when you talk with a mortgage broker you’ll have better options.
 With your mortgage broker help, you will be able to secure you a mortgage-in-principal offer.
 This figure will be your budget.

 One of the most important tips for house hunting is know your budget.
 Whether you need to talk with a mortgage broker or are a cash buyer, you need to start with a solid figure in your head.
 Remember this is a maximum and so it’s worth your while to negotiate or haggle everything.

 There is a massive difference between wants and needs.
 Understanding the difference can this can save you lots of heartbreak, money and time.

 Wants are things which would be great to have but can wait.

 #4 Viewing matrix

 If you find a lot of properties on the open market and have trouble deciding then try sorting them using a matrix.
-It’s our top house hunting tip!
+It’s one of our top tips for house hunting!

 Using your list of needs as the basis.
 Write each need in a box down the left-hand side.
 Along the top, write in the address of each property.

 Then as you look at the property, tick or fill in each box.
 Properties which score at least 50% should be viewed.